Chris Lengerich

 NLP

 Unlocking human potential via personalized language learning modules for job seekers, powered by AI.
 2 years of hard ML x early product and engineering.
-Currently is launched in Indonesia.
+Launched in Indonesia (2020).
+Descendants now launched in Argentina, Colombia, India (Hindi), Indonesia, Mexico, and Venezuela (2023).

 Keyword spotting, voice activity detection and large-vocabulary speech recognition used to be treated as separate tasks.
 We published a model which does them all in a single architecture and with less retraining, which also happens to 2x VAD accuracy.